Kauefranca/FinalProject-CS50x2021/README.md

 This place is where I store every image that the site renders including guess locations, pins and the loading gif.

 ### static/js
 Here is the only javascript file that controls the game and renders the map place markers, lines and controls zooming.
-He uses a lib called [Leaflet](https://leafletjs.com).
+It uses a lib called [Leaflet](https://leafletjs.com).

 ### static/tiles
 That's probably the hardest part for making an interactive map, I needed to make a helper for downloading every image from the game map with the correct name for tiles that leaflet uses.
 The helper is on /download.js (I explain better what it does on the next topic).